ljw1004/vbspec/vb/expressions.md

    1. The `GetResult` method of the awaiter is invoked.
 If `GetResult` was a function, then the value of the await expression is the return value of this function.
 - If the IsCompleted property isn't true then:
    2. Either `ICriticalNotifyCompletion.UnsafeOnCompleted` is invoked on the awaiter (if the awaiter's type `E` implements `ICriticalNotifyCompletion`) or `INotifyCompletion.OnCompleted` (otherwise).
 In both cases it passes a *resumption delegate* associated with the current instance of the async method.
-   3. The control point of the current async method instance is suspended, and control flow resumes in the *current caller* (defined in Section 10.1.3).
+   3. The control point of the current async method instance is suspended, and control flow resumes in the *current caller* (defined in Section [Async Methods](statements.md#async-methods)).
    4. If later the resumption delegate is invoked,
       1. the resumption delegate first restores `System.Threading.Thread.CurrentThread.ExecutionContext` to what it was at the time `OnCompleted` was called,
-      2. then it resumes control flow at the control point of the async method instance (see Section 10.1.3),
+      2. then it resumes control flow at the control point of the async method instance (see Section [Async Methods](statements.md#async-methods)),
       3. where it calls the `GetResult` method of the awaiter, as in 2.1 above.

 If the await operand has type Object, then this behavior is deferred until runtime: